Skip to content

 “God is good and I am worthless.”

 Remember who you are.
 The same artist who created the stars, the moon, the clouds, the mountains, the trees, the cows, the ants, the carrots, the water beetles—and called it all “good”—also created you.
 And what’s more, he considers you more precious to him than all of the above.
 He created you in his image and gave you freewill to choose your path.
 And when you chose wrong, he sent his own son to die for you and make you right again (John 3:16).
-He didn’t do that for the water beetles and the carrots and the . . . you get the picture.
+He didn’t do that for the cows or the ants or the carrots or the water beetles or the . . . you get the picture.

 In doing so, God demonstrated just how valuable you truly are: You’re worth the sacrifice of a perfect life, namely Jesus’s.
 There is no greater price.